 Don’t spend thousands to have a custom range hood made for you.
-With only $100 and an afternoon, you can build your own DIY range hood with this simple to follow tutorial.
+With some spare cash and an afternoon, you can build your own DIY range hood with this simple to follow tutorial.

 What You’ll Need to Make a DIY Vent Hood